MCDReforged/MCDReforged/docs/source/plugin_dev/plugin_format.rst

 Directory Plugin
 ----------------

-Directory plugin has exactly the same file structure as `zipped plugin <#zipped-plugin>`__.
+Directory plugin has exactly the same file structure as `packed plugin <#packed-plugin>`__.
 The only difference is that all files of a directory plugins are inside a directory instead of a ``.mcdr`` zip file

 Directory plugin is mostly used for debug purpose inside the plugin directory of MCDR